Def by Temptation: Plot

 At the bar, K tells Dougy about his suspicions.
 Dougy tells K he believes his suspicions about the Temptress.
 They review past cases Dougy has worked on, showing K the men who leave with the Temptress are never seen again.
 K and Dougy go and see Madam Sonya, a fortune teller who reveals the woman is a succubus who murders men who are unfaithful and tempted by her.
 The Temptress then possesses Sonya, and threatens K and Dougy.

 K decides to tell Joel about his earlier meeting with the Temptress at the bar, and that she is not who she says she is.
 Joel refuses to believe the accusations and K tells Joel to go home for his safety.
 K then calls Joel's grandmother and informs her of the situations that have occurred and asks her to come to New York to save Joel.

 Meanwhile, K and Dougy go to the bar, where the Temptress is, and tell the bartender to put blessed holy water in her drink and then to get away fast.
 The Temptress has a reaction to the drink.
 K and Dougy run out of the bar, noticing K's car is gone, and split up.
 Dougy is chased by a car, then gets into the backseat of another car, which is driven by the bartender, who has been turned into a demon.
 Dougy is attacked by another demon in the backseat.

 Meanwhile, at his house, K is violently sucked into his television.
 Blood and viscera explode from the screen, leaving K stuck and screaming inside the television.

 Joel visits the Temptress' house, where she drugs him.
 Joel dreams about his father walking into his bedroom and seeing the Temptress naked in his bed.
 Joel, knowing his father is dead, wakes up as his grandmother enters the room to be attacked by the demon.
 Joel grabs a cross and rebukes the succubus, killing her.
 Joel and his grandma then hug, happy to have survived the attack.

 Later, Dougy arrives at the bar in a limo driven by K. He takes a seat inside, where a woman lights his cigarette.
-Quoting an earlier suggestion from the Temptress, it’s revealed that he has transformed into an incubus along with K. The film concludes with a recurring dream sequence of Joel running through the smoky streets of New York.
+Quoting an earlier suggestion from the Temptress, it’s revealed that he has transformed into an incubus along with K.